-“You know, Franny, we could be so totally simpatico.
-Blondes with brains, y’know?
+“You know, Franny, we could be so totally simpatico,” said Betty.
+“Blondes with brains, y’know?
 We must go out sometime.
 I’m, like, heading for the Big Apple for a Special Olympics appearance and some celebrity playing, all for charity.
-Wanna come?” asked Betty.
+Wanna come?”

-Frances smiled.
-She was taken aback by Betty’s high spirits.
-“I can’t get away from school now, but we have so much to talk about.
-It’s a thrill to meet you,” she said.
+Frances smiled, taken aback by Betty’s outgoing personality.
+“Well, I can’t really get away from school now,” she said, “but we have so much to talk about.
+It’s a thrill to meet you.”